Saturday, September 3rd 2011

 We now came to some shops.
 Until now, in all kinds of weather, Tigger has been wearing plastic sandals which she likes because they are comfortable.
 However, these become very slippery in the wet causing her to creep along at a snail’s pace to avoid falling.
 In view of the wet conditions, she finally decided it was time to buy “sensible shoes”.
 We found some canvas slip-ons and dumped the plastic sandals.
 I heaved a sigh of relief because every time it rained I feared she might slip and fall.

 We went into the Shires shopping centre.
 It was much like shopping centre everywhere but, why not?
-I don’t expect that designers of shopping centres pick up brownie point for being different, let alone original.
+I don’t expect that designers of shopping centres pick up brownie points for being different, let alone original.
 Shoppers too probably care less about design than about the quality of the shops.
 We blame architects for the horrible aridity of modern town centres but this is owing in reality to a conspiracy between architects, big money and an apathetic public.
 The British are so good at celebrating what they like but merely shrugging their shoulders at what they don’t like.
 It is a nation of people who allow everyone to walk all over them.

 Seeing that the rain had eased off, we went for a preliminary scout around.
 We found the Town Hall – built in 1887 and a Grade II listed building – swathed in green netting.
 Repair work is in progress but this, sadly, is in order to prepare the building for sale.